ganelson/inform/resources/Documentation/The Recipe Book.md

 [Night and Day] and [Totality] each schedule celestial events to provide a changing display in the sky above, and this time running like clockwork rather than at random.

+[The Universe of Annie Jump Cannon] gives a somewhat more technical way of itemising the stars in the sky.

 ### See Also

 - [Scene Changes] for meteors and a moon-rise.